 - The new covenant works because God says that He will be merciful to our unrighteousness, and our sins and lawless deeds He will remember no more!

-“No more” means that there was a time God remembered our sins, even to punish them to the third and fourth generations (Exodus 20:5).
+“No more” means that there was a time God remembered our sins, even to punish them to the third and fourth generations [simple_tooltip content=’you shall not bow down to them nor serve them.
+For I, the Lord your God, am a jealous God, visiting the iniquity of the fathers upon the children to the third and fourth generations of those who hate Me,’](Exodus 20:5)[/simple_tooltip].

 However, today, God says emphatically, “No more!” (double negative in the Greek).
 “No more” means that God will never again remember our sins against us because He remembered (to punish) all our sins in the body of His Son.
 Jesus bore God’s punishment of our sins on the cross.
 Now, we can walk in the new covenant and hear God say, “Your sins and lawless deeds I remember no more.”
 We can therefore boldly relate to God and continually live in His presence.